TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

   - System design book: Alex Xu's
   - Designing data intensive applications
   - Spend a lot of time doing one type of topic then switch when you understand

+- Responsible for client transcation data (optimising data warehouse)
+- Third party data?
+How will that be shared?

+- Client senior analyst - working for the bank
+- Explain Number of customized dashboards
+  - Marketing insights
+  - operations planning
+  - activity heat map
+- Understand